Last updated: 2018-09-23

 - Be kind and respectful to other players.

-- You are responsible for your own account, regardless of who is using it.
+- You are responsible for your own online account, regardless of who is using it.

 - Staff reserve the right to take appropriate action for behaviour or actions deemed unacceptable for the server and community.